 dry them, I apply my favourite base coat.
 I typically use ‘OPI’s Start to Finish’ or ‘Sally Hansen’s Diamond Straighten Diamond shine Base & Top coat’.
 They both strengthen and protect my nails as well as prevent polish staining.

-9. Hydrate cuticles: Last but not least, cuticle care.
-I always make sure my cuticle stay hydrated as I feel they are important in maintaining nail length and health annddd prevent those pesky hang nails ughh.
-I either apply Vaseline OR Unrefined/virgin coconut oil and massage into the cuticle.
-I usually opt for coconut oil but if I’m all out, I’ll use Vaseline.
+Last but not least, cuticle care.
+It’s important to have your cuticles as hydrated as possible. as I feel It’s important in maintaining nail length and health annddd prevent those pesky hang nails!
+I’ll either apply cuticles balm, Unrefined/virgin coconut oil, or cuticle oil and massage it into the cuticle and all over the nail bed.
 Either of these products keep my cuticles happy and hydrated.

 - Onyx Professional’s 100% pure acetone